 Costs associated with long-term financing, including debt arrangement fees, are deferred and amortized over the term of the relevant loan using the straight-line method as this approximates the effective interest method.
 Amortization of loan costs will be included in "Other financial expenses" in the Consolidated Statements of Operations.
 If a loan is repaid early, any unamortized portion of the related deferred charge is charged against "Other financial expenses" in the period in which the loan is repaid.
-Deferred charges are presented as either a gross asset or as a deduction from the corresponding liability in the Consolidated Balance Sheet.
+Deferred charges are presented as a deduction from the corresponding liability in the Consolidated Balance Sheet.